Guccifer123/raspberry-pi-setting-up/en/step_2.md

 #### An Ethernet cable

 The large Raspberry Pi models (not the Pi Zero/Zero W) have a standard Ethernet port to connect them to the internet.
+To connect a Pi Zero to the internet, you need a USB-to-Ethernet adaptor.
 The Raspberry Pi 3 and Pi Zero W can also be wirelessly connected to the web.